Administrative Policies and Procedures Manual - Policy 2160: Outdoor Vendors

 2.5.
 Commercial Advertising or Speech

 This policy does not apply to commercial advertising or speech.
-Such activities are regulated by the Regents' policy on "Free Expression and Advocacy" and "Freedom of Expression and Dissent" Policy 2220, UBP.
+Such activities are regulated by the Regents' policy RPM 2.1 ("Free Expression and Advocacy") and UAP 2220 ("Freedom of Expression and Dissent").

 2.6.
 Vendors to the University